[The Taumaru Trifler Drawings]

 Dimensions given relate to the size of The Taumaru Trifler and not the original drawings.

-Bound issues of The Taumaru Trifler, March 1917, No. 1 - March 1919, No. 5, were published by Ferguson & Osborn Ltd., Lambton Quay, Wellington, 1917-1919.
+Bound issues of The Taumaru Trifler, March 1917, no. 1 - March 1919, no. 5, were published by Ferguson & Osborn Ltd., Lambton Quay, Wellington, 1917-1919.
 This copy of the bound volume was donated to the Alexander Turnbull Library, National Library of New Zealand (Reference no. MS2120) by Helen Stewart, artist, who lived in Eastern Bays of Lower Hutt, New Zealand, 1978.

 In the years 1917-1919 Flora Scales worked with the Voluntary Aid Detachment (V.A.D.) at the Taumaru Military Convalescent Hospital, Lowry Bay, Lower Hutt, New Zealand.
 The Hospital was established in the house, Taumaru, among the beautiful gardens, belonging to Francis Henry Dillon Bell who, in 1916, had offered his property to the New Zealand Government as a convalescent home for wounded soldiers.

-Scales has used a fine steel-nibbed pen and Indian ink.
 The cross-hatching used so effectively here to model and suggest light and shade is also seen in the elaborate drawing In the Blacksmith’s Shop [BC131].
 The technique is also used with great skill in the etching The Homecoming [BC124].